magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 {% capture difference %}
 **NOTE**
 <br>
-If the "Allow create devices or assets" checkbox is unchecked, when sending a message to thingsboard with any parameters of the device (or asset), if such a device (asset) does not exist, then device (asset) will not be created.
+If the "Allow create devices or assets" checkbox is unchecked, when sending a message to IoT Hub with any parameters of the device (or asset), if such a device (asset) does not exist, then device (asset) will not be created.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}